-In the implicit model, the time steps for the hydrodynamics, sediment and salinity transport are the same.
+It is noted that for the implicit model, the time steps for the hydrodynamics, sediment and salinity transport are the same.
 This is done in order to avoid mass conservation problems and for simplicity.
-If any of the time step reduction criteria are met, the time step is reduced by half and a minimum number of 3 time steps are calculated at the reduced time step and then the time step is
+If any of the time step reduction criteria are met, the time step is reduced by half and a minimum number of 3 time steps are calculated at the reduced time step and then the time step is increased if the last time step converged properly.
+The maximum time step allowed is equal to the initial time step userspecified.